 MAKING "PERFORMING ART"

-Just before the world shut down, we completed our month-long collaboration with the Samuel Dorsky Museum at SUNY New Paltz, in which we invited 12 actors into the galleries and asked ourselves, "What if other people's experiences stayed in the museum after they left?"
+In March of 2020 we completed our first month-long collaboration with the Samuel Dorsky Museum at SUNY New Paltz, in which we invited 12 actors into the galleries and asked ourselves, "What if other people's experiences stayed in the museum after they left?"

 Welcome to Hawk's Landing, a river town where passions run deep.